2917hs-org/webdesk/README.md

 * Page refresh support
 * Tabs, with drag-to-reorder and `⌘T` / `⌘W` / `⌘1`–`⌘9` / `⌃Tab` shortcuts
 * Links that ask for a new window open in a new tab instead
+* File downloads, saved straight to the system Downloads folder with a toolbar panel for progress, pause/resume/cancel, retry, and history
+* A "New Window" icon (`⌘N`) for opening a second, fully independent WebDesk window that shares bookmarks, saved passwords, and download history with the first
+* Bookmarks bar (`⌘⇧B` to toggle), with drag-to-reorder, rename, and a right-click menu
+* Built-in ad/tracker blocking (Ghostery's EasyList/EasyPrivacy engine), with a shield toggle to disable it per site
+* A password manager with autofill suggestions on login forms — see [Password Manager](#password-manager) below for how it's protected
+* Light / Dark / Follow System appearance, matching macOS's own setting
+* Configurable search engine for anything typed into the address bar that isn't a URL
+* A built-in translator — full-page translate from a toolbar popover, plus a "Translate" selection popup from the right-click menu — see [Translator](#translator) below

+---

+## Password Manager

+WebDesk can save logins typed into pages it's pinned to and offer them back as autofill suggestions.
+Saved passwords are encrypted (AES-256-GCM) either way, but the *key* they're encrypted under depends on whether you've set a master password:

+* **No master password set (the default):** entries are still encrypted on disk, but under a fixed key built into the app itself — not a secret only you know.
+This protects against casually opening `settings.json` and reading passwords in plain text, but not against someone who has both the file and the app's source.
+* **Master password set:** entries are re-encrypted under a key derived from your password, which is never stored.
+Without it, the entries on disk cannot be decrypted.

+Set a master password from the Password Manager (toolbar → Passwords…) whenever you want real protection rather than the unprotected default.

+---

+## Translator

+WebDesk can translate pages in place, without leaving the site.

+* **Full-page translate** — click the toolbar's translate icon to open a popover with From/To language dropdowns.
+Translating walks the active tab's text nodes directly (via `executeJavaScript`), so links, layout, and formatting survive.
+* **"Always translate" rule** — check "Always translate X to Y" in the popover to persist that language pair; future pages detected as language X auto-translate to Y without asking again.
+* **Selection translate** — select text on a page, right-click, and choose "Translate" to get a small popup with just that selection's translation, next to the selection.
+It closes on the next click or keystroke.

+Translation is done via the free, unofficial `translate.googleapis.com` endpoint (the same one behind translate.google.com's own web UI) — no API key or account required, but also no SLA, so occasional failures are expected and handled per-string rather than aborting the whole page.

 ---